alexrvandam/Descriptron/README.md

 # Descriptron
-A pipeline and model zoo for dark taxa mophology using CNNs/ViTs and classic computer vision
+A pipeline and code hub for dark taxa mophology using CNNs/ViTs and classic computer vision

 Descriptron Version
 v0.1.0